Standalone Code Campaign

 Next, build validation rules that model the desired redemption conditions.
 Create new validation rules or choose from the existing set of rules.

-The details of building validation rules are described in this guide.
+The details of building validation rules are described in the How to build validation rules guide.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.